 - Sunlight should enter the shed of cows as it helps in disinfection.

 - The orientation of the shed of cows should be east-west.

 - Disinfection is carried out by light, heat, and chemicals.

 - Sunlight is a good disinfecting agent.

-- Burning, boiling of articles and equipment, use of steam or hot water are effective methods of disinfection.
+- Burning, boiling of articles and equipment, use of steam or hot water are effective disinfection methods.

-- Water troughs and feed mangers and floor should be washed with 4% hot sodium bicarbonate solution regularly.
+- Water troughs and feed managers and floor should be washed with 4% hot sodium bicarbonate solution regularly.

 - Quick lime and calcium oxide should be sprinkled over manure, animal discharge on the floor to act as disinfectant and deodorant.

 - Other chemicals used are- potassium permanganate, bleaching powder, caustic soda, and cationic detergents.